nihpo/SynthHealthData/synthtrial/README.md

 [Download the free SQLite3 viewer](https://sqlitebrowser.org/)

+# Acknowledgement

+We want to acknowledge the guidance and support from the PHUSE TDF Working Group.
+In particular: Dante Di Tommaso and Peter Schaefer.
+As well as: Cynthia Stroupe, Jessica Dai, Nancy Brucken, and Alexey Kuznetsov.

 # License Notice

 Please note that this software is licensed under the [GNU AGPL](https://www.gnu.org/licenses/why-affero-gpl.html).

 [Contact NIHPO](mailto:Jose.Lacal@NIHPO.com?subject=GitHub%20inquiry.) for a commercial license, or if you're interested in licensing a customized version of this platform.